gene-git/wg-client/README.rst

    * if remote server sshd restarts (reboot for example)
    * changing IP address (e.g. happens when location changes. e.g. Move from hotel to starbucks)

+  While attempting to reconnect ssh there is a waiting period between each attempt.
+  Currently the wait time is 30 seconds.

 * (*--ssh-stop*)

   End ssh to remote server